 Nonetheless, a lot of gardeners do not know how to grow during the colder months thus failing to take advantage of winter crops.
 A winter garden consists of two major elements: cold-resistant plants and protection against extreme weather.
 When preparing your garden for winter, plant most of these cold-tolerant vegetables, such as hardy greens, kale, carrots, and chard between June and October.

 2. Grow Where You Can

 You do not always need a backyard so as to have a garden.
 You can utilize community allotment gardens if you do not have space.
 The bonus is that you get the chance to exchange seeds and ideas with your neighbours.
-If you live in urban areas, you can utilize containers that you place on balconies, rooftops, patios, walkway borders, curbside meridians, and other spaces to grow your plants.
+If you live in urban areas, you can utilize containers or hydroponic gardening kits you place on balconies, rooftops, patios, walkway borders, curbside meridians, and other spaces to grow your plants.
 Learn more about how to maximize your space here.

 3. Start with Healthy Soil then Amend it Naturally

 The key to a year-round garden that is productive is healthy soil.
 Start with the basics by finding out what kind of earth you have used simple DIY soil tests.
 You may also read your weeds to give you a better understanding of the soil type you are dealing with.
 In fact, composted weeds may actually help boost your soil’s fertility.

 Knowing whether you have acidic, alkaline, sandy, or compacted soil will help you know what kinds of adjustments to make in order to ensure that your year-round garden flourishes.
 You can make for your garden’s deficiencies using natural amendments such as compost, eggshells, coffee grounds, and so on.

 Gardening all-year-round is easier when you are growing foods that you love eating.
 As such, ensure you start with your favourite staples.
 A lot of gardeners start with basic veggies such as lettuce, tomatoes, green beans, and zucchini.